happystraw/easytool/README.md

 ## Licence

-easytool is open source and released under the MIT Licence.
+Easytool is open source and released under the MIT Licence.

 Copyright (c) 2017 FangYutao